Who Noesis Is For

 Stephen Parker

-Professor of Beliefs and Values, Stephen Parker is an educator, researcher and coach whose work sits at the intersection of leadership, insight and renewal.
+Professor of Beliefs and Values, Stephen Parker is an educator, researcher and executive coach whose work centres on leadership, insight and renewal.

-After more than three decades in education, including in senior academic and leadership roles as a professor, and long experience mentoring researchers and emerging leaders, he founded Noesis Coaching & Consulting to create and facilitate space for purposeful thinking, especially at moments of complexity, transition and change.
+After more than three decades in education, including senior academic and leadership roles as a professor, and many years mentoring researchers and emerging leaders, he founded Noesis Coaching & Consulting to create space for purposeful thinking, particularly at moments of complexity, transition and change.

-Across both scholarship and practice, he is known for cultivating what he calls a change in listening posture: slowing conversations just enough to hear what is already present, but not yet fully articulated.
+Across both scholarship and practice, he is known for cultivating what he describes as a change in listening posture, slowing conversations to hear what is present but not yet fully articulated, helping create the conditions in which clearer judgement can emerge.

-He brings calm presence, conceptual clarity and disciplined attention to complexity, helping leaders, professionals and organisations name the real questions they are living with — rather than rushing to premature solutions.
+He brings calm presence, conceptual clarity and disciplined attention to complexity, helping leaders, professionals and organisations to name the real questions they are wrestling with rather than moving too quickly to premature solutions.

-Alongside his coaching practice, Stephen continues to teach, write and facilitate researcher and researcher development in higher education.
-He works with a range of organisations on developing aspects of their work or people.
+Alongside his coaching practice, Stephen continues to teach, write and support research and researcher development in higher education, and to work with a range of organisations on the development of their people and practice.
+He also serves as a celebrant, marking significant moments in people’s lives with care, clarity and attention to meaning.

-His interests include leadership, values, belief, policy, and the narratives organisations — and the people within them — tell about themselves, and how those narratives shape culture, authority and possibility.
+His interests include leadership, values, belief, policy, and the narratives organisations and individuals tell about themselves, and how these shape culture, authority and possibility.

-His work is grounded in a conviction that meaningful change rarely begins with urgency or force, but with attention: the willingness to pause, to listen more carefully, and to allow clearer judgment and wiser action to emerge.
+His work is grounded in a conviction that meaningful change rarely begins with urgency or force, but with attention, understood as the willingness to pause, to listen carefully, and to allow clearer judgement and wiser action to emerge.

 How I work